 Your family members, friends, and neighbors can forget that although you are always at home, you are working too.
 They often visit or engage you in conversations, preventing you from working and meeting your deadlines.
 Consider conversing with your loved ones and making them aware of your working hours to minimize distractions while maintaining healthy relationships.

 If you have children who require constant attention, you could develop activities that keep them busy while you attend virtual meetings and work.
-Be sure to also invest in interactive toys and provide long-lasting chews to your furry friends to keep them engaged for a while.
+Be sure to invest in interactive toys and provide long-lasting chews to your furry friends to keep them engaged.
 Keeping your workstation’s doors closed is also an effective way to control who can access your space and when.

 Limit Your Social Media Use